 Application for Residency is Now Live!!!

-We are very excited to announce that we are accepting applications for our pilot program in beautiful Platteville, WI.
+We are very excited to announce that we are accepting applications for our pilot program in the beautiful rural college town of Platteville, WI.

-We have officially bought and furnished a beautiful 4-bedroom home that sits on 4-plus acres and will be managed by a very experienced provider of Wisconsin disability housing – Upland Point.
-They will provide oversight, life skills coaching, and job mentoring as well as a safe environment for our kids.
+We have officially bought and furnished a beautiful 5-bedroom home that sits on 4-plus acres.
+We will provide oversight, life skills coaching, and job mentoring as well as a safe environment for our kids.
 All this house needs now is residents!

 For more information and updates on the house, follow our Facebook Page